Frankline Okoye: IFK Mariehamn

 In December 2019, Okoye returned to Finland to join Veikkausliiga club IFK Mariehamn on trial.
 On 2 January 2020, he signed a permanent deal until the end of 2021, with an option for one further year.

 Jaro

 On 27 January 2022, he signed with Jaro for the 2022 season.

+Umeå

+On 28 March 2023, Okoye signed a two-year contract with Umeå in Sweden.
+After a disappointing stay, which saw just 61 minutes of playing time over two games, the club confirmed on June 12, 2023 that the parties had terminated the agreement by mutual consent.